adafruit/esp8266-micropython-vagrant/README.md

     v.memory = 1024

 I found at least 1 gigabyte of memory was required to compile the SDK (and that is the default configuration value).
+If you change the Vagrant file you will need to stop and restart the VM (see the Stopping & Starting the VM section further below).

 Once the ESP open SDK compilation has finished you need to extend the path environment variable so the tools are accessible to MicroPython and other build